What happens if I withdraw from ASU?

 Can I register for the next term?

 Once you have repaid any unearned funds due to the university, you will be eligible to enroll in the next term.
-Just remember: EN, E and W grades are considered in determining your Satisfactory Academic Progress and can negatively affect your future financial aid eligibility.
+Just remember: EN, EU, E and W grades are considered in determining your Satisfactory Academic Progress and can negatively affect your future financial aid eligibility.